@Home

 PRAISE REPORTS

-• Praise God that three survivors were repatriated to Tanzania and Uganda in May.
+• Praise God that five women were repatriated to Tanzania, Kenya, and the Philippines in the past few weeks.

 PRAYER REQUESTS

 • Continue to pray for the government leaders to have a heart for victims of trafficking and exploitation.
-Pray they would have a true victim-centered approach and make assisting victims of trafficking and exploitation a priority of the new administration.
+Pray they would have a true victim-centered approach and make assisting victims of adult trafficking and exploitation a priority.

 • Pray for NightLight’s alternative employment program.
 Pray for increased sales with existing retailers and wholesale partners, for expanded sales opportunities, for the new Storefront in Missouri, and for the provision to sustain the business.